AgentCoop/webmaster/readme.md

 </p>

 ## Overview
-Webmaster tools is and an old school way to deploy your code to production using Docker containers and Bash scripts.
+Webmaster tools is an old school way to deploy your code to production using Docker containers and Bash scripts.

 In a nutshell:
 1. Build your Docker image